A Comprehensive Biographical Analysis

 These two excerpts, from The Family Tree Book, claim that John Dunn, the emigrant, and John Dunn, the Salisbury lawyer, were the same man.

-Their brother, William T. Dunn, received the same offer, and chose to join the North Carolina Militia.
+His brother, William T. Dunn, received the same offer, and chose to join the North Carolina Militia.
 In 1770, he was imprisoned for assaulting John Williams, during the Hillsborough Riots, and in 1771, was residing in Alamance, NC.

 http://piedmontwanderings.blogspot.com/2016/03/who-were-regulators.html